 However, before we dive into treating broken heart syndrome, lets first take a look at what broken heart syndrome actually is.

-Most people think of a “broken heart” as an expression used when suffering an emotional or physical loss.
-However, in addition to these effects, the results of breaking up with a significant other or losing a loved one can also cause cardiovascular issues through an illness known as broken heart syndrome.
+Most people think of a “broken heart” as an expression used when suffering a physically or emotionally stressful event.
+However, did you know that emotional heartbreak can cause cardiac complications?
+Yes, the results of breaking up with a significant other or losing a loved one can cause cardiovascular issues through an illness known as broken heart syndrome.

 How can I avoid developing broken heart syndrome?

 Again, the good news is that broken heart syndrome is often a reversible condition with an excellent prognosis.
 Majority of patients fully recover within two to four weeks with medical therapy.

 Taking self-care time can help relieve your stress after a traumatic event.
 Although it is impossible to avoid all stress in life, Dr. Singh advises developing good coping habits, like regular exercise, meditation, establishing a good family and friends circle, eating healthy and practice good sleep habits to keep your heart healthy.

 “Small heart-healthy actions like adding more activity and eating smart can make big difference in keeping our hearts strong,” Dr. Singh says.